Atlanta: Cityscape

+Neighborhoods

 Atlanta is divided into 242 officially defined neighborhoods.
 The city contains three major high-rise districts, which form a north–south axis along Peachtree: Downtown, Midtown, and Buckhead.
 Surrounding these high-density districts are leafy, low-density neighborhoods, most of which are dominated by single-family homes.

-Downtown Atlanta contains the most office space in the metro area, much of it occupied by government entities.
+Downtown contains the most office space in the metro area, much of it occupied by government entities.
 Downtown is home to the city's sporting venues and many of its tourist attractions.
-Midtown Atlanta is the city's second-largest business district, containing the offices of many of the region's law firms.
+Midtown is the city's second-largest business district, containing the offices of many of the region's law firms.
 Midtown is known for its art institutions, cultural attractions, institutions of higher education, and dense form.
 Buckhead, the city's uptown district, is 8 mi north of Downtown and the city's third-largest business district.
 The district is marked by an urbanized core along Peachtree Road, surrounded by suburban single-family neighborhoods situated among woods and rolling hills.

 Surrounding Atlanta's three high-rise districts are the city's low- and medium-density neighborhoods, where the craftsman bungalow single-family home is dominant.
-The eastside is marked by historic streetcar suburbs, built from the 1890s–1930s as havens for the upper middle class.
+The eastside is marked by historic streetcar suburbs, built from the 1890s to the 1930s as havens for the upper middle class.
 These neighborhoods, many of which contain their own villages encircled by shaded, architecturally distinct residential streets, include the Victorian Inman Park, Bohemian East Atlanta, and eclectic Old Fourth Ward.
 On the westside and along the BeltLine on the eastside, former warehouses and factories have been converted into housing, retail space, and art galleries, transforming the once-industrial areas such as West Midtown into model neighborhoods for smart growth, historic rehabilitation, and infill construction.